6 Growth Tactics for Marketing In a Recession: Lessons From 2008

 Cycles in the economy are nothing new.
 There are brands that come out on top every single time.
 Almost any situation offers opportunities if you can identify and respond to them.
 Ultimately, marketing is not a cost, it’s an essential operating investment.

-So unless your business is nearing the point of collapse, firmly push your CFO’s hand away from the marketing budget nuclear button.
+So unless your business is nearing the point of collapse, firmly push your CFO’s hand away from the nuclear button.
 Give them reassurance that your business is going to get through any challenges just fine, if you collectively keep your heads and play it smart.
 No short-sighted and damaging knee-jerk reactions.

 Here’s what you need to know about marketing in a recession.
 I’ve included plenty of great examples from brands that proved the case in point during the financial crisis (aka The Great Recession, December 2007 - June 2009).